Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In February 1993, Puente’s trial began in Monterey County, where the case was moved after extensive coverage in Sacramento.
 Public defenders representing Puente said her victims died of natural causes and suicide, not murder, reported The Los Angeles Times.

-Puente was convicted in 1993 of three murders.
-The jury didn’t reach verdicts on six other murder counts.
+Puente was convicted in 1993 of three murders, though the jury couldn't reach verdicts on six other murder counts.
 She received two life sentences and a concurrent 15-year-to-life sentence.